SamR1/FitTrackee/docsrc/source/features.rst

 - A user can reset his password (*new in 0.3.0*)

-Activities/Workouts
+Workouts
-^^^^^^^^^^^^^^^^^^^
+^^^^^^^^
-- 6 sports supported:
+- 6 sports are supported:
      - Cycling (Sport)
      - Cycling (Transport)
      - Hiking
      - Montain Biking
      - Running
      - Walking
-- Dashboard with month calendar displaying activities and record.
+- Dashboard with month calendar displaying workouts and record.
 The week can start on Sunday or Monday (which can be changed in the user settings)
-- Activity creation by uploading a gpx file.
-An activity can even be created without gpx (the user must enter date, time, duration and distance)
+- Workout creation by uploading a gpx file.
+A workout can even be created without gpx (the user must enter date, time, duration and distance)
-- An activity with a gpx file can be displayed with map, weather (if the DarkSky API key is provided) and charts (speed and elevation).
+- A workout with a gpx file can be displayed with map, weather (if the DarkSky API key is provided) and charts (speed and elevation).
 Segments can be displayed
-- Activity edition and deletion.
+- Workout edition and deletion.
 User can add a note
 - User statistics
 - User records by sports:
     - average speed
     - farest distance
     - longest duration
     - maximum speed
-- Activities list and filter
+- Workours list and filter

 .. note::
-    for now, only the owner of the activity can see the activity.
+    for now, only the owner of the workout can see it.

 Translations
 ^^^^^^^^^^^^